Gary loves writing about the subjects of business, music and history.

 "As Christmas of 1868 approached, Mr. Brooks told me that he had written a simple little carol for the Christmas Sunday-school service, and he asked me to write the tune to it.
 The simple music was written in great haste and under great pressure.
 We were to practice it on the following Sunday.
 Mr. Brooks came to me on Friday, and said, ‘Redner, have you ground out that music yet to "O Little Town of Bethlehem"'?
 I replied, 'No,' but that he should have it by Sunday.
 On the Saturday night previous my brain was all confused about the tune.
 I thought more about my Sunday-school lesson than I did about the music.
 But I was roused from sleep late in the night hearing an angel-strain whispering in my ear, and seizing a piece of music paper I jotted down the treble of the tune as we now have it, and on Sunday morning before going to church I filled in the harmony.
 Neither Mr. Brooks nor I ever thought the carol or the music to it would live beyond that Christmas of 1868."

-Nat King Cole sings an excellent version of the song in the video below.
+Nat King Cole sings an excellent version of the song in the video above.

 9. "The First Noel" by Carrie Underwood

-Of the more well-known Christmas songs and hymns, "The First Noel" is believed to have been written and composed as early as the 13th century according to William Sandys in Christmas Carols Ancient and Modern.
+Of the more well-known Christmas songs and hymns, "The First Noel" is believed to have been written and composed as early as the 13th century, according to William Sandys in Christmas Carols Ancient and Modern.
 It is unknown who wrote the lyrics or composed the tune, but its current form is thought to be of Cornish origin.
-Carrie Underwood does a wonderful job singing this Christmas hymn in the video below.
+Carrie Underwood does a wonderful job singing this Christmas hymn in the included video.